island-is/island.is/libs/localization/README.md

 ## Message Declaration

-To declare a message you have to provide a unique `id`.
-The `defaultMessage` and `description` fields are optional, but recommended.
+To declare a message, you must provide a unique `id`.
+The `defaultMessage` and `description` fields are optional but recommended.

 You can declare a message by:

-- Using `formatMessage` method from the `useLocale` hook
+- Using the `formatMessage` method from the `useLocale` hook

 ```typescript
 const { formatMessage } = useLocale();